Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Results

 \subsection{Participant Demographics and Self Reported Measures}

-We recruited 11 participants and asked them details about their roles at the company, and their relationship with AI as well as their mental load with respect to the features with which they were presented.
-4 of the participants reported they worked for Human Resources.
-Other roles reported included: HR Webmaster (1), Solution Architect (1), Consultant (1), UX Designer (1), Researcher (1), Program Manager (1), and Project Manager (1).
-Of the participants 6 had a Bachelor's Degree, 4 had a Master's Degree and one had a Juris Doctorate degree,
+We recruited 34 participants and asked them details about their roles at the company, and their relationship with AI as well as their mental load with respect to the features with which they were presented.
+23.5\% of the participants reported they worked for Human Resources, 17.6\% reported they were a technical lead/manager, 11.7\% reported they worked as a Software Engineer, 5.8\% reported they worked as a researcher.
+Other roles of participants (> 3\%) included: data scientist, consultant, designer, hardware development, procurement, data governance analyst, client manager, program manager, technician, solutions architect, systems and business analyst, and data labeler.
+Of the participants 53\% had a Bachelor's Degree, 32\% had a Master's Degree, 7\% had a Ph.D. or higher and 8\% reported having another degree which consisted of: nursing degree, jurisdoctorate, and highschool diploma.